darkcl/github-status-reporter/readme.md

 ### Branch

 Either Sha or Branch are required to identify the commit to set the status of.

-Can be set as an environment variable as GITHUB_BRANCH.
+Can be set as an environment variable as `GITHUB_BRANCH`.

 `github-status-reporter --branch master ...`

 ### State

-The state to set the build status to, i.e., pending, success, failure, etc.  Can be set as an environment variable as GITHUB_STATE.
+The state to set the build status to, i.e., pending, success, failure, etc.

+Can be set as an environment variable as `GITHUB_STATE`.

 `github-status-reporter --state success ...`